The Town Crier of Tavistock is Mr David Turner

 A man by the name of Daniel Corin had set himself up as Town Crier in opposition to Monk, so Tavistock had two Criers.
 Monk objected, and supported by the Duke of Bedford's Tavistock agent John Benson, Monk was appointed the official Town Crier along with manifold other positions, until his death in the 1870's.

 There had been a series of Town Criers when the office of Town Crier lapsed in 1915, and was not revived for sixty-eight years.
 Then, in 1983, Dick Lloyd, landlord of the Tavistock Inn, took the initiative and, re-clothed in a £500 outfit provided by the Town Council, he embarked on a highly successful six-year reign which only ended with his retirement through ill-health in 1989.
-Ron Davies, an interior designer, took over the reigns into the 1990's, he sadly died in 1995.
+Ron Davies, an interior designer, took over the reins into the 1990's, he sadly died in 1995.
 In 1997, Tavistock Lions organised a competition to fill the vacancy.
 The winner was Bob Rose and he was adopted by the Council to be the official Town Crier.
 Bob, a former soldier and prison officer who was actually born in Weston-Super-Mare, Somerset, but had adopted Tavistock as his home, retired from the position in 2009 after twelve years' service.

 Another Tavistock Lions' competition in July 2010, held as part of the Carnival, was won by Mr David Turner who is the current holder of the position.